 3.1 Authorship and Publication Trends (2000–2024)

 The examination of publication and authorship data from 2000 to 2024 reveals a definite trend in research output and authorship collaborations.
 The period 2000-2005 is marked with very little activity, with less than 30 publications each year and a smaller number of authors.
-From 2006 onwards, a steady upward trend is visible, a rapid development was made after 2010, which is also the time when research in the digital world has been broadly expanded.
+From 2006 onwards, a steady upward trend is visible, and a rapid development was made after 2010, which is also the time when research in the digital world was broadly expanded.
 The years from 2015 to 2020 show a time of great productivity when the number of publications increased from 257 in 2015 to 653 in 2020, and a significant number of publications were co-authored, especially where authorship aggregated above five.
 The period from 2021 to 2024 experienced the most significant increase, with 2024 indicating a peak of 1,724 publications with 9,568 authors, thus, it can be inferred that large-scale research collaboration has taken the lead quite significantly.

 Table 1.
 Authorship and Publication Trends